justinfchin/helios/meetings.md

 <a name="may"></a>
 ## WK of May.
 6
 - Finishing the final system presentations
+- Working on SLDV Tutorial
+- Obtaining Neck Pulse Data

 ## WK of May.
 13
 - Final System Presentation & Team Evaluation Meeting